 At Coláiste Mhuire Co-Ed students attend the parent teacher meetings.
-Meetings are held once per year in a schedule provided with summer correspondence for all year groups.
-An extra meeting is held following the mock examinations for third- and sixth-year students.
+Meetings are held once per year in a schedule provided with summer correspondence for all year groups

 Parents and students should bring their school journal/diary to the meeting and target grades and actual attainment should form the basis of the conversations.